 (1) First, a graduate degree must be obtained that satisfies educational requirements set forth in Minnesota Statute 148B.33, subd.
 5:

 Subdivision 1.
 Documentary evidence of qualifications.
 An applicant for a license shall furnish evidence that the applicant:

 (5)(i) has completed a master's or doctoral degree in marriage and family therapy from a program in a regionally accredited educational institution or from a program accredited by the Commission on Accreditation for Marriage and Family Therapy Education of the American Association for Marriage and Family Therapy; or (ii) has completed a master's or doctoral degree from a regionally accredited educational institution in a related field for which the course work is considered by the board to be equivalent to that provided in clause (5)(i);

-(4) Last, after passing the national exam and completing the required number of post-graduate supervised experience hours, an applicant can apply to the Board to take the state (oral) licensure exam, by completing an Application for State Licensure.
+(4) Last, after passing the national exam and completing the required number of post-graduate supervised experience hours, an applicant can apply to the Board to take the state (oral) licensure exam, by completing an Application for LMFT Licensure by Examination.